jennybrown8/codeanalyzer/README.md

 If you re-run the application, it will delete the data in the database and start fresh.

-Install and Run from Command Line:
+Install and Run from Command Line
 ----------------------------------
 1. If not already built, build using maven:  mvn package appassembler:assemble
 2. Create a mysql database schema and user.
 Defaults are in db.properties which ends up in the target/appassembler/conf directory.